progress/Flowmon-Various-Scripts/README.md

 # Various Flowmon Scripts
-You can find a various script here which might ask for you as an example to build some own project to utilize the system capacity or make your life easier
+You can find a various script here which might work for you as an example to build some own project to utilize the system capacity or make your life easier

 - **alerts** - example BASH script for Alert function of Monitoring Centre
 - **api-profiles** - PHP example which is using Flowmon API to allow some function not available in UI (miltiple profile convert to shadow or delete)